Scott+Scott Attorneys at Law LLP Reminds Investors of May 17 Deadline in Securities Class Action Against Lordstown Motors Corp. (RIDE)

-NEW YORK, May 13, 2021 (GLOBE NEWSWIRE) -- Scott+Scott Attorneys at Law LLP (Scott+Scott), an international shareholder and consumer rights litigation firm, reminds investors that class action lawsuits are pending against Lordstown Motors Corp.
-(Lordstown or the Company) ( RIDE) and certain of its officers, alleging violations of federal securities laws.
+Scott%2BScott+Attorneys+at+Law+LLP (Scott+Scott), an international shareholder and consumer rights litigation firm, reminds investors that class action lawsuits are pending against Lordstown Motors Corp.
+(Lordstown or the Company) (NASDAQ: RIDE) and certain of its officers, alleging violations of federal securities laws.
 If you purchased Lordstown securities between August 3, 2020 and March 24, 2021, inclusive (the Class Period), you are encouraged to contact attorney Jonathan Zimmerman for additional information at (888) 398-9312 or [email protected].
 The lead plaintiff deadline is May 17, 2021.

 Lordstown is an automotive company founded for the purpose of developing and manufacturing light duty electric trucks targeted for sale to fleet customers.
 The company markets the Endurance, an electric, full-size pickup truck, as its flagship vehicle.